 7. Beacon, NY

 This artsy town located right under Beacon Mountain is great for a quick day getaway from the city (and you can get there without a car).
 It’s so charming around Christmas time as you see the mountain tops from town, with wreaths and lights adorning the quaint lamp posts.
 There are also tons of shops for last-minute gifts, and lots of events from breakfast with Santa, holiday craft fairs, and holiday gallery shows.
-Check out A Little Beacon Blog for more insights.
+See all events here.

 Distance from NYC: 1 hour 30 minutes driving, about 2 hours via train on Metro North